You Got the Wrong Guy

 "You Got the Wrong Guy" is a song recorded by Canadian country artist Dean Brody.
 It was written by Jason Massey, Jesse Lee, and Travis Wood.
+The song is the second single from Brody's eight studio album Right Round Here.

 Background

 Brody remarked that it is "very rare for me to relate so strongly to a song that I didn't write", but the "first time I heard this one I knew it was meant for me."
 He believed that the song "tells a story that so many of us can relate to."
 The song is the follow-up to Brody's number-one single "Where'd You Learn How to Do That".

 Critical reception

-Nanci Dagg of Canadian Beats Media stated that the song shows Brody's "deep-rooted beliefs in standing up for what is right and takes listeners through the all too familiar story of seeing someone you love and care for give their heart to someone who doesn't deserve it."
+Nanci Dagg of Canadian Beats Media stated that the song shows Brody's "deep-rooted beliefs in standing up for what is right and takes listeners through the all too familiar story of seeing someone you love and care for give their heart to someone who doesn't deserve it".